notaz/picodrive/platform/base_readme.txt

 startup, and this data is lost when sound chips are being enabled/disabled.

 #ifdef GIZ
 @@1.
+"Double buffering"
+Draws the display to offscreen buffer, and flips it with visible one when done.
+Unfortunately this causes serious tearing, unless v-sync is used (next option).

+@@1.
 "Wait for V-sync"
-Waits for vertical sync before drawing.
-This option doesn't eliminate tearing problems, because full framebuffer update takes much more time then the blanking period lasts on Gizmondo..
+Waits for vertical sync before drawing (or flipping buffers, if previous option is enabled).
+Emulation is stopped while waiting, so this causes large performance hit.

 #endif
 @@1. "gzip savestates"